panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 }
 ```

 `const [names, addName] = useUnique([])` is what enables the custom hook.
 The component is no longer cluttered with complex state management.

+If you'd like to add a new name to the list, you only have to invoke `add('New Product Name')`.

+Bottom line, the benenfits of extracting the complex state management into a custom hook are:

+* The component becomes free of state management details
+* The custom hook can be reused
+* The custom hook can be easily tested in isolation

 ## 3. Extract multiple state operations

 > Extract multiple state operations into a reducer.

-If you find yourself performing many operations over the same state value, a good idea is to extract these operations into a reducer.

-Again, this approach fits the main idea of hooks: extract the complex state management out of the components.

-Continuing the example with `ProductsList`, let's add a Delete operation to the list of products.
-Thus, now you have to code 2 operations: deleting a product name and adding a new product name.
+Continuing the example with `ProductsList`, let's introduce a Delete operation, which deletes a product name from the list.

-The handle these operations, it makes sense to use a reducer hook and keep the component out of the complex state management logic.
+Now you have to code 2 operations: adding and deleting products.
+The handle these operations, it makes sense to create a reducer and make the component free of state management logic.

+Again, this approach fits the idea of hooks: extract the complex state management out of the components.

 Here's a possible implementation of the reducer that adds and deletes products: